CiscoDevNet/terraform-provider-aci/README.md

   description = "This app profile is created by terraform" }
 ```
-Note : If you are facing the issue of `invalid character '<' looking for beginning of value` while running terraform apply, Use signature based authentication in that case, or else use `-parallelism=1` with terraform plan and apply to limit the concurrency to one thread.
+Note : If you are facing the issue of `invalid character '<' looking for beginning of value` while running `terraform apply`, use signature based authentication in that case, or else use `-parallelism=1` with `terraform plan` and `terraform apply` to limit the concurrency to one thread.

 ```
 terraform plan -parallelism=1